Local Authority Cyber Resilience Planning Guide

 b.
 Equipment -- fire protection and suppression equipment, communications equipment, first aid supplies, emergency supplies, warning systems, emergency power equipment.

 c.
 Facilities – Establish a Crisis Management Centre (, media briefing area, survivor reception centres, first-aid stations.
 Communications point, internal and external.
+An emergency website, either part of the corporate one or separate.
+Make sure people know the address of it.

 d.
 Organisational capabilities -- training, evacuation plan, employee support system (Counselling)